andrewacashner/hearingfaithms/chapters/chapter-3.md

 ### "Voices of the Chapel Choir" and the "Unspeaking Word"

-Any consideration of this complex piece should begin with a careful reading of the poetic text and listening to the musical setting, or if possible, singing or playing it (poem example `ref:poem:Voces-Padilla`).
+The poem, whose author is unknown, is so elaborately contrived that it may seem completely unintelligible at the first encounter (poem example `ref:poem:Voces-Padilla`).
 [@Cashner:WLSCM32, 37--38, 119--132; @Cashner:PhD, 133--203]
-It will probably be readily apparent that this is a different type of villancico entirely from the comic villancicos more commonly heard in recent performances and recordings.
-The poem, whose author is unknown, is so elaborately contrived that it may seem completely unintelligible at the first encounter.
-There is, indeed, no simple way to approach the text: anywhere one starts one immediately becomes tangled in a thicket of ambiguous references and cryptic phrases, as the text tropes and doctrines developed through centuries of theological literature and liturgy.
+There is, indeed, no simple way to approach the text: anywhere one starts one immediately becomes tangled in a thicket of ambiguous references and cryptic phrases, as the text alludes to tropes developed through centuries of theological literature and liturgy.

 The piece demands a high level of intellectual engagement to tease out the intricate conceit, and may thus be compared with what Bernardo Illari describes as "enigma" villancicos.
 [@Illari:Polychoral, vol. 2, 304--308]

-(insert poem example `ref:poem:Voces-Padilla`) `label:poem:Voces-Padilla`

 Part of its difficulty comes from the widespread influence of the poetry of Luis de Góngora, who played a similar role for Spanish literature on both sides of the Atlantic to that of Giambattista Marino in Italian letters, as the originator of a new aesthetic (referred to as *barroco* by Spanish literary scholars) that emphasized learned artifice and highly wraught dramatic effects.
 ^[ as opposed to ... ]
-Gongoresque poets like the author of *Voces* reveled in arcane plays on words, contorted Latinate syntax, and multiple levels of meanings.
+Poets writing after the manner of Góngora reveled in arcane plays on words, contorted Latinate syntax, and multiple levels of meanings.
 [@Gaylord:Poetry, 222--236; @Tenorio:Gongorismo; @Valbuena:Literatura, vol. 1,
 1014--1061]